Edmund Batthyány-Strattmann: Marriages

 On 14 February 1857, at St James's Church, Piccadilly, Batthyany married Henrietta Mary Elisabeth Gumpel, a daughter of Gustavus Gumpel, a Jewish merchant originally from Hamburg who had emigrated to Manchester in 1814 after the defeat of Napoleon and the reversal of his emancipation of the Jews.
 They had no children.
 His wife became the owner of the Batthyany family estate at Rechnitz and died in 1893 at Körmend, a family castle in Hungary, aged 73.
 The Annual Register of World Events said of her in its obituary that she was "distinguished for great intellectual acquirements, and for her wide liberality to all in need."

 Batthyany and his unmarried younger brother Gustavus were the last in the male line of Count Ludwig Batthyany (1696–1765).
 In 1902, the 75-year-old Batthyany married Amalie Holzmann, aged only 26, the daughter of a merchant, but this marriage was also childless.
-His brother died before him in 1906, and when Batthyany finally passed away at Körmend in October 1914 his heir was a distant kinsman, Dr László Batthyány, who inherited the castle at Körmend and began to live there, turning part of it into a hospital.
+His brother died before him in 1906, and when Batthyany finally died at Körmend in October 1914 his heir was a distant kinsman, Dr László Batthyány, who inherited the castle at Körmend and began to live there, turning part of it into a hospital.
 Dr Batthyány was later beatified by Pope John Paul II.